 How Does a Variable-Speed Furnace Work?

 Variable-speed blowers – which can operate in both furnaces and A/Cs or heat-pump air handlers – use an ECM (electronically commutated motor) that runs more efficiently than a standard blower motor.
 Its ability to adjust its running speed to current needs in your home means that unless it’s very cold outside, the motor will operate at a slower, more continuous speed.
-With our mild Southern California winters, your furnace likely won’t need to operate at full-speed except on rare occasion.
+With our mild Southern California winters, your furnace likely won’t need to operate at full-speed except on rare occasions.

 How Does Continuous Operation Save Energy?